fenestbuc/kubar-SCF/README.md

 ### Implementation of Kubar Protocol
 - **Invoice Uploading**: The company uploaded its pending invoices to the Kubar platform, specifying a 70% capital ask.
-- **Buyer Staking**: Buyers of the automotive parts staked the corresponding amount with their chosen banks through the Kubar Protocol.
 - **Financier Bidding**: Multiple financiers bid on the invoice, offering competitive rates.

 ### Outcome